 Information from existing data sources has been used to identify all of the pressures acting on the shellfish area and to assess their likelihood to be affecting shellfish water quality in this shellfish area.

 The status at this site is impacted by faecal coliforms which is indicative of sewage related key pressures.
-Dissolved inorganic nitrogen, copper, lead and zinc issues are also identified in the general area.
+Dissolved inorganic nitrogen status issues are also identified in the general area.

 This summary section highlights: